syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 ### Adding SfPullToRefresh in Xamarin.Android

-1. Add the required assembly references to the project as mentioned in the [Assembly deployment](#assembly-deployment) section or install the SfPullToRefresh NuGet as mentioned in the [NuGet installation](#nuget-installation) section.
+1. Add the required assembly references to the project as mentioned in the [Assembly deployment](#assembly-deployment) section or install the NuGet as mentioned in the [NuGet installation](#nuget-installation) section.

-2. Import SfPullToRefresh control under the namespace `Syncfusion.SfPullToRefresh`.
+2. Imports SfPullToRefresh control under the namespace `Syncfusion.SfPullToRefresh`.

-3. Create an instance of SfPullToRefresh control and set as the ContentView of the Activity.
-Refer the below code example to add the SfPullToRefresh control to the application.
+3. Creates an instance and set as the ContentView of the Activity.
+Refer to the following code example to add the SfPullToRefresh control to the application:

 {% highlight c# %}